-Fully funded by donations from parishioners, the grotto was designed and constructed largely by parishioner, local artist and sculptor Hilaire Alba and many others and sculptor Hilaire Alba, and many others.
+Fully funded by donations from parishoners, the grotto was designed and constructed largely by parishioner, local artist and sculptor Hilaire Alba, and many others.

 St Mary's mother, Flora MacKillop, lost her life in the shipwreck of the "Ly-ee Moon" south of Eden.

 St Mary travelled to Eden on a couple of occasions.
-She was so grateful to the people for the retrieval of and reverence shown for her mother's body that she returned in for the retrieval of and reverence shown for her mother's body that she returned in 1891 and founded St Joseph's School, which continued for 120 years.
+She was so grateful to the people for the retrieval of and reverence shown for her mother's body that she returned in 1891 and founded St Joseph's School, which continued for 120 years.

-Vicar General Fr Tony Percy joined Fr James Antony for the blessing, which was followed by Mass and supper in the MacKillop Hall which once served as a church and has been restored.
+Vicar General Fr Tony Percy joined Fr

+James Antony for the blessing, which was fol-

+lowed by Mass and supper in the MacKillop

+Hall which once served as a church and has been restored.